Links & Resources Guide

 Basic Metadata: A Photographer's Best Friend

-Ethan G. Salwen, ASMP Bulletin, Fall 2007
+by Ethan G. Salwen, ASMP Bulletin, Fall 2007

 Basic Metadata: Don't Process Without It